 We must ensure that when Personal Data is no longer needed for specified purposes, it is deleted or anonymised in accordance with the business’s data retention guidelines.

 Personal Data must be accurate and kept up to date.
-Information which is incorrect or misleading is not accurate and therefore you should check the accuracy of any Personal Data at the point of collection and at regular intervals afterwards.
+Information that is incorrect or misleading is not accurate and therefore you should check the accuracy of any Personal Data at the point of collection and at regular intervals afterwards.
 Inaccurate or out of date data should be destroyed or updated as appropriate.
 You should notify the business’s Office Manager with regard to any of your own Personal Data which needs updating and you should also ensure that if any customer or third party provides updated personal information, the update is acted upon without delay.

 Personal Data should not be kept longer than is necessary for the purpose, meaning that data should be destroyed or erased from our systems when it is no longer required.
 For guidance on how long certain data is to be kept before being destroyed, contact the Privacy Manager.